Tabriz: Excavation sites

 In 2002, during a construction project at the north side of the Blue Mosque (Part of Silk Road Project), an ancient graveyard was revealed.
 This was kept secret until a construction worker alerted the authorities.
 Radiocarbon analysis by Allameh Tabatabai University has shown the background of the graves to be more than 3,800 years old.
 A museum of these excavations including the Blue Mosque was opened to the public in 2006.

 The other excavation site is in Abbasi Street at the site of Rab'-e Rashidi, which was the location for an academic institution since approximately 700 years ago.
 It was established in Ilkhanid period.

 Demographics

 Language

-The predominant language spoken in Tabriz is Azerbaijani language (Azerbaijani people call it Turku (تۆرکۆ) or Turki (تۆرکی) language), which is a Turkic language mutually intelligible with modern Turkish dialects.
+The predominant language spoken in Tabriz is Iranian Azerbaijani (Iranian Azerbaijani people call it Turku (تۆرکۆ) or Turki (تۆرکی)), which is a Turkic language mutually intelligible with modern Turkish dialects.
 The language has a strong Iranian superstratum since it has been in close contact with the Persian language for many centuries.
-Similar to the other parts of Iran, the official language is Persian and the most inhabitants have native or near-native knowledge of Persian language, which is the major medium of education.
+Similar to the other parts of Iran, the official language is Persian and most inhabitants have native or near-native knowledge of Persian, which is the major medium of education.
 Nevertheless, the Iranian constitution respects the right to speak and have limited educational facilities in other native languages, including Azerbaijani.
-For the first time, an academic program on Azerbaijani language opened at the University of Tabriz in 1999.
+For the first time, an academic program on Azerbaijani opened at the University of Tabriz in 1999.
 Other than Azerbaijani, there is a notable minority of Armenian speakers and a smaller minority of Assyrian Neo-Aramaic speakers.